Florida School Boards Association

 6. Repeal 2013 changes in the calculation of full-time equivalent (FTE) student hours and provide secondary school funding for classes beyond 6 courses, including dual enrollment and virtual education.

-• the maintenance and replacement costs for school buses that must travel over dirt or unpaved roads and for other unusual wear and tear;
+7. Fully fund all costs for student transportation, including the additional funding necessary to address: • the calculation of secondary student transportation based on 2 students per seat, rather than 3 students per seat; • the maintenance and replacement costs for school buses that must travel over dirt or unpaved roads and for other unusual wear and tear; • Full funding of the cost of Opportunity Scholarship transportation.

 8. Allow 100% of funds allocated for textbook adoptions to be used for the purchase of digital content and materials.

-• Ensure that no school district is assessed a penalty for non-compliance with class size reduction requirements if the district school board has expended all class size funding from all prior years, and committed all class size funding in the current year, to meet class size requirements.
+9. Fully fund Class Size Reduction operating and capital needs and: • provide for full compliance to be measured at the school average for each grade grouping rather than at the individual classroom level; • Ensure that no school district is assessed a penalty for non-compliance with class size reduction requirements if the district school board has expended all class size funding from all prior years, and committed all class size funding in the current year, to meet class size requirements.

 10. Provide additional categorical funding based on the percentage of students in poverty each district serves.